sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2200 - text-table.md

 Notes
 ====

-- For examples of extracting from complex tables, such as tables inside tables or tables with labled rows and columns, see [Sections](doc:sections#examples).
+- To extract complex tables, for example tables inside tables or tables with labeled rows and columns, see [Sections](doc:sections#examples).